For most of us, the term "bayou" means one thing: a sluggish body of water.

 Bass are king on Illinois Bayou, and anglers will find healthy populations of three

 species--the largemouth, smallmouth and spotted bass.
-Bass fishing is generally best
+Bayou fishing is generally best

 in spring and early summer, although some anglers prefer to fish the pot holes that form